 Luís do Nascimento Ferreira joined the firm in 2003 and is a Senior Associate.
-He holds a law degree from the University of Lisbon Law School, postgraduate studies in European Law from the same University and an LL.M. on International Business Law from the Portuguese Catholic University Law School.
+He holds a law degree and postgraduate studies in European Law both from the University of Lisbon Law School, and an LL.M. on International Business Law and a Master's Degree in Law from the Portuguese Catholic University Law School.
 His practice is focused on EU and Competition Law.
-Luís has vast experience in advising clients in the areas of merger control, restrictive practices, market dominance, services of general economic interest and State aids, both before the Portuguese Competition Authority and the European Commission.
-He also advises clients on EU law, especially on internal market rules and public procurement, and has experience in cases before European Courts and the European Court of Human Rights.
-Luís has published several articles and works in the area of competition law, in national and international publications.
-He has also been invited to speak on competition law in the context of postgraduate studies and masters of European law in the Catholic University of Lishon
+Luís has vast experience in the areas of merger control, restrictive practices, market dominance, services of general economic interest and State aids, both before the Portuguese Competition Authority and the European Commission.
+He also advises clients on EU law, especially on internal market rules, public procurement and structural funds, and has experience in cases before European Courts and the European Court of Human Rights.
+Luís has published several articles and works in the area of competition law in national and international publications.
+He has also been invited to speak on EU and competition law matters in the context of postgraduate studies, masters of law and conferences.